AngoraSpace/hydejack/hydejack/_posts/2016-03-08-introducing-hydejack.md

 ---
 layout: post
 title: Introducing Hydejack (v3)
-description: >
-I love the original Hyde theme, but unfortunately the layout isn't as great on small screens.
-Since the sidebar moves to the top, the user has to scroll down just to read the title of a blog post.
 ---

 Unlike Hyde, Hydejack is very opinionated about how you are going to use it.